Find a spider by...

 seen anchored near the female's retreat and have the appearance of a mass of fluffy webbing that is off-white to grey-green in colour.

-Please note that the photos shown on this page are thought to be those of Eriophora transmarina as described by VT Davies (Queensland Museum) in 1980 but it is now
+Please note that the photos shown on this page are of Eriophora transmarina as described by VT Davies (Queensland Museum) in 1980 but research by

-clear that some or all of them could instead be Eriophora biapicata which Davies also named.
-The descriptions given by
+Volker Framenau and others showed that some or all of them could instead be Eriophora biapicata which Davies also named.
+However, in November 2021

 Nature notes: This kind of spider is never likely to be found inside a house or other building although it might perhaps string its web from a suitable